anmol78961/FirstDayBackHacks2020/README.md

 - The django version is in the term file where when you run term.py u can connect to the local server and play the game online.
 - We were not able to add a sign-up or sign in ad we had a bug so we have linked it directly to the game
 - go to www.elterminology.tech to go to the website
+- the link to the video is https://youtu.be/xaR58F4cR7M